-- nomination identifies a marine off-loading facility as a requirement of a new nuclear power station at Wylfa. - 4.28 The nearest commercial airport is Anglesey airport (located at RAF Valley), approximately 18km south west of the nominated site.
-This airport currently operates a small number of commercial flights to Cardiff. - 4.29 Conventional waste29: Municipal wastes are collected by Verdant waste contractors on behalf of the Isle of Anglesey County Council.
+- 4.22 Transport: The strategic road transport routes in the area comprise the A55 Trunk Road and the A5, which both run east to west to the south of the nominated site, connecting Holyhead with the Menai Strait Bridges and from there to the rest of the country.
+The A55 also forms part of the Trans-European Network and is a National Freight Route, as well as being part of the Anglesey to Hull 'land bridge' (Euro Route 22) linking Ireland, North Wales, England and mainland Europe.
+As such its operation is characterised by convoys of HGVs, which compromises both capacity and journey speed.
+The nominated site is accessed from the A5/A55 along the A5025 and is approximately 16km from the A55 junction at Valley.
+The A5025 is a single carriageway road, which runs around the north side of Anglesey and connects all the settlements in this part of the island. - 4.23 Holyhead is served by rail, being the terminus of the main line from London via Chester.
+This line carries both passenger and freight traffic, although the latter is restricted due to facilities available at Holyhead. - 4.24 The port of Holyhead predominantly handles RO-RO ferry traffic, although aluminium ore for the Anglesey Aluminium smelter is landed here and the port is occasionally used for bulky goods, such as those connected with marine construction.
+The site nomination identifies a marine off-loading facility as a requirement of a new nuclear power station at Wylfa. - 4.25 The nearest commercial airport is Anglesey airport (located at RAF Valley), approximately 18km south west of the nominated site.
+This airport currently operates a small number of commercial flights to Cardiff. - 4.26 Conventional waste25: Municipal wastes are collected by Verdant waste contractors on behalf of the Isle of Anglesey County Council.
 In 2005/06 49,242 tonnes of municipal wastes were generated within the area.
 Of this total, 20% was composted and recycled.
 Statistics on the total amount of municipal solid wastes (MSW) disposed of at landfill were not identified.
-However it was determined that 23,255 tonnes of biodegradable municipal wastes (BMW) were sent to landfill in 2005/06, accounting for 47% of the waste fraction.30 - 4.30 There are currently two inert landfill sites in the region, but no non-hazardous sites in the Isle of Anglesey: municipal wastes are transported to disposal sites in neighbouring Conwy and Gwynedd.
+However it was determined that 23,255 tonnes of biodegradable municipal wastes (BMW) were sent to landfill in 2005/06, accounting for 47% of the waste fraction.26 - 4.27 There are currently two inert landfill sites in the region, but no non-hazardous sites in the Isle of Anglesey: municipal wastes are transported to disposal sites in neighbouring Conwy and Gwynedd.
 There are currently no hazardous waste landfills or treatment facilities in either the Isle of Anglesey County and North of Wales region, although established waste management contractors are known to operate and provide services within the region.
-Anglesey is the host authority for a sub-regional In-Vessel Composting unit (IVC) at Penhesgyn, a collaborative project with adjoining Gwynedd County Council and Conwy County Borough Council.31
+Anglesey is the host authority for a sub-regional In-Vessel Composting unit (IVC) at Penhesgyn, a collaborative project with adjoining Gwynedd County Council and Conwy County Borough Council.27